Emanuel-TellesChaves/ETELLESCHAVES-Python-Portfolio/StreamlitAppFinal/README.md

 ## Project Structure

+- `portfolio_analyzer.py` - The main Streamlit application
-- `src/` - Contains the main application code
+- `run.py` - Helper script to launch the application
 - `data/` - Directory for any data files
 - `utils/` - Utility functions and helpers